1. Plan a visit to Bearizona

 Main Street, , 86046

-Williams is home to a thriving art community which you would not typically expect in such a small community.
-It's home to the area's best art walk, thanks in part to friendlier employees, a more casual ambiance, and less congestion then neighboring Flagstaff, whose art walk is very crowded and very overrated.
-During the Second Saturday Art Walk, you will be able to take a look at special exhibits, mingle with gallery owners and locals, and enjoy more home baked goodies and wine samples then you have ever seen at an artwalk before.
+Williams is home to a thriving arts community which you would not typically expect in such a small community.
+It's home to the area's best art walk.
+In comparison to neighboring Flagstaff, this art walk is less congested and a bit more laid-back.
+During the Second Saturday Art Walk, you will be able to take a look at special exhibits, mingle with gallery owners and locals, and enjoy home baked goodies and wine samples.

 8. Browse the Rt 66 Museum